damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-runner-with-docker.md

 While these Shared Runners are great to get a sense of how to get started with CI, we will now install GitLab Runner on a private server to run exclusively for our project.
-We will use exactly the same [open-source software](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner) GitLab uses on their Shared Runners, so we will have the extra benefit of optimizing and securing our builds for our specific project.
+We will use exactly the same [open-source software](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner) GitLab.com uses on their Shared Runners, so we will have the extra benefit of optimizing and securing our builds for our specific project.

 We will need a server instance where we will install the GitLab Runner.